EleutherAI/mp_nerf/report_files/README.md

 ### General Algorithm

-Thhis work introduces a new scheme for the parallelization of the nERF algorithm when applied to polymers.
+This work introduces a new scheme for the parallelization of the nERF algorithm when applied to polymers.
 Previous works have explored the division of the polymer in different fragments, the iterative folding for each fragment in parallel, and the concatenation of different fragments.

 Many polymers such as large biomolecules can be divided into a backbone and a sed of ramifications, usually referred to as sidechains.
 This work takes a parallel scheme similar to the previously described one, but takes it to the extreme by considering only the backbone of the polymer when dividing it in fragments.
 Since the backbone is usually composed by repeated structures (aminoacid backbone in proteins, pentose and phospate group in nucleic acids, etc), it is natural to consider the minimal repeated unit as a fragment.
 Therefore, the procedure can be separated into 3 phases: